-I have been interested in the Smith Manoeuvre for a while, seeing that we still have a large mortgage and I have been ruminating about all the possibilities – start investing today using mortgage payments, maximize compounding interest over time, and deduct interest expense at tax time.
+I have been interested in the Smith Manoeuvre for a while, seeing that we still have a large mortgage, and I have been thinking about all the possibilities – start investing today using mortgage payments, maximize compounding interest over time, and deduct interest expense at tax time.

 The Smith Manoeuvre is not a super-complicated strategy, but you need to look closely at your risk tolerance, financial discipline, investing horizon, and the general economy to see if it’s a strategy you are comfortable with taking on.

 How Does The Smith Manoeuvre Work?

 To understand how the Smith Manoeuvre works, let’s first look at what a general mortgage look like:

 When you obtain a “normal” mortgage, you are required to provide a down payment towards purchasing the house.
 The minimum down payment depends on the price of the house you are buying, and for most homes is equal to at least 5% of the purchase price.

 As you continue to pay down your mortgage, you build equity, and when your equity exceeds 20% of the home’s value, you can take out a Home Equity Line of Credit (HELOC).